ositaka/soul-healing-decapcms/data/page/home.md

       them.
 The energies of the spirit world flow through attendees, uplifting and restoring them in ways that words cannot fully capture.
     title: An Invitation to Receive
+    image: /images/462d3bc1-09e3-40a4-b92f-b5a99bdecb19.jpeg
-  - type: text_image
+  - type: text_only
-    section_type: text_image
+    section_type: text_only
-    image_position: Left
     main_menu:
       show: false
       name: Let Us Begin
-    text: >-
-      As preparation to step into this sacred space begins, Tiago asks everyone to close their eyes and let go of any burdens they may carry.
-Trust in the unseen, trust in the process, and trust in the loving support of the circle.
-Together, all are welcomed into the presence of the spirit world to embrace the great energy of spiritual healing that awaits.

-      \

-      With all the Love & Gratitude,

-      Tiago Araújo
+    text: In this healing, a sanctuary of peace and support is created.
+Trance Healing blends beautifully with the collective energy generated together—through shared intentions, breaths, and open hearts.
+Tiago invites everyone to simply be present, feel the connection with those around them, and open their hearts to the infinite love that surrounds them.
+The energies of the spirit world flow through attendees, uplifting and restoring them in ways that words cannot fully capture.
     title: Let Us Begin
-    image: /images/462d3bc1-09e3-40a4-b92f-b5a99bdecb19.jpeg
 ---